mna/0value/posts/build a blog engine in Go without breaking a sweat (part II).md

 }
 ```

+It starts by compiling the templates, and if this doesn't work, the generation stops there, leaving the previously generated site untouched.
+This gives the opportunity to fix the templates while the server is still serving pages (because as we'll see in a minute, there's a watcher involved and the site can be dynamically re-generated). trofaf supports both the Amber templates and the native Go templates, but that's a detail I'll skip for this blog post, you can check the `compileTemplates` function if you're curious.

-Basically, it ignores directories and any file that doesn't have the `.md` extension.
+Next, it reads all files from the `posts` directory, and filters the results.
+The `filter()` function ignores directories and any file that doesn't have the `.md` extension.
 The clever slice manipulation is taken from the [slice tricks][2] wiki page.
 It removes an item from a slice without preserving the order, which is exaclty what I want at this point.
-It works by replacing the item to remove with the last item in the slice (`fi[i] = fi[len(fi)-1]`), and then reslicing by omitting the last element (which is still present because it replaced the item to remove - unless, of course, the item to remove was the last item, in which case it still works).
+It works by replacing the item to remove with the last item in the slice (`fi[i] = fi[len(fi)-1]`), and then reslicing by omitting the last element (which is still present because it replaced the item to remove - unless, of course, the item to remove was the last item, in which case it still works and the first assignment is essentially a no-op).

 Back to the `generateSite()` function, it then loads all posts into their data structure, ignoring invalid posts (we've already seen how this worked).
 The next interesting bit is the custom sort, based on the published date.
 This is done by implementing the stdlib's `sort.Interface`: